 Award: $20 Million

-Implemented By: NYC Mayor’s Office of Recovery and Resiliency, New York City Economic Development Corporation
+Implemented By: New York City Economic Development Corporation

-The Hunts Point Lifelines proposal outlines four “Lifelines” that demonstrate a working waterfront that could be replicated in maritime industrial areas across the region.
+The Hunts Point Lifelines proposal outlined four “Lifelines” that demonstrate a working waterfront that could be replicated in maritime industrial areas across the region.

 Flood Protection “Levee Lab”: Flood protection that keeps a modernizing food hub dry is integrated with a waterfront greenway for residents to walk, bike, or jog.
 A “Levee Lab” of flood protection interventions, designed ecologies, and applied material research creates a string of platforms over the water for recreation, which in turn improves public health, and brings awareness and access to the waterfront.